{beautiful, beautiful flowers from my boyfriend, that we picked out at the farmer’s market}

 Life is a fluid thing.
 A fluid, almost-always-out-of-reach, grass-is-always-green-somewhere-else thing.

 Normal changes too often for my liking, sometimes.
 For a home-body, safety-zone girl like me, that’s a bitter truth to swallow.
 I find beauty in the routine.
 What’s funny is…I wasn’t always that way.
 I used to be the first one to jump in the pool, the first one to try the new thing.
-I’ve just gotten into a routine of routine
+I’ve just gotten into a routine of routine.

 So when my routine changes and my priorities shift, it feels….strange and uncomfortable.
 You know, it’s like, when you’ve been sitting for too long and you stand up too fast and everything spins and is blurry for a bit, and there’s this strange weight pushing you back down again?
 And the new normal feels like giving something up.
 I hate giving things up.